vrizo/uibook/docs/configure.md

 ## Pages

-Each test component should be described.
+You should describe each test component.
 One component — one page.

 First of all, let's create a Page.
 It's easier to follow the following file structure: